agcy1210/forkify/README.md

 1.)
 Open this link: https://forkify-agcy.netlify.com/
 2.)
 Enter any dish.
 3.)
 You will be able to see different recipe for same dish.
 4.)
-Choose and one to view it in detail.
+Choose any recipe to view it in detail.